 It’s difficult for me to comprehend a mind set that would see school integration (for example) as something to be angry and picket against.
 But going back and looking at the photographs of angry white mobs opposed to civil rights, I see a lot of blind stupid fear.
 People for whom the message that “there’s room for everyone in this world, if everyone makes some room” would have been a really big deal.
 People for whom equality for people of color would have seemed a lot like embracing a dragon.

-And maybe that’s I’m torn between thinking that catering to them waters the message down to the point that it’s unrecognizable and thinking maybe that’s the point – maybe you can’t stop racism by preaching to people who already oppose it, you have to find a way to dialogue with racists.
-If Trump’s rise teaches us anything it’s that American racism didn’t go anywhere, it just stopped using the word in public.
+I’m torn between thinking that catering to them waters the message down to the point that it’s unrecognizable and thinking maybe that’s the point – maybe you can’t stop racism by preaching to people who already oppose it, you have to find a way to dialogue with racists.
+If Trump’s rise teaches us anything it’s that American racism didn’t go anywhere, it just stopped using certain words in public.
 There has to be a way to break that cycle of racist indoctrination and tell children better stories… but maybe that’s too much to ask of a silly animated dragon.

 Maybe I’m reading too much into this.
 Maybe it really is just a silly musical for kids, just another movie (like most mainstream films in its day) that presented a vision of America that was unchallenging in its lily whiteness.
 I don’t know.